top of page

 The objective study of mental imagery.
 I. Physiological concomitants (click for pdf)

-Golla, Hutton, & Gray Walter
+Golla, Hutton, & Walter

 Journal of Mental Science, 1943